Lisa is a writer and gardener with extensive knowledge of plants and plant care. Her articles focus on easy-care tips

-Ground covers are great for keeping roots of other plants shaded (great for Clematis, since they need their roots shaded and their leaves in the sun in order to bloom properly).
+Ground covers are great for keeping roots of other plants shaded (great for clematis, since they need their roots shaded and their leaves in the sun in order to bloom properly).
 The more important usage, in my opinion, is for erosion control.
 They do well in difficult spots where other plants won't grow (under trees is a good example of this).
 They are also great in place of a lawn.
 Most ground covers are low maintenance and good for filling in a large area.
+Here are the five plants that can be used for the aforementioned purposes: